dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

 ```

 ![](../figs/2017-02-02-twitch-analysis_files/figure-markdown_github/popularity-1.png)

-(It's worth noting that when we apply a log transformation, we lose all channels whose viewership sum over three months is 0 (log\_10(0) = -Inf).
-Not the biggest deal, but contributes to the central tendency.)

 To nobody's surprise, channel view count is a long, *long* right tail with an already-tiny minority of users gaining 100 viewers over approximately three months.
 I expected a prominent tail, but the strong concentration at particularly low values is worth digging into.
 To do so, we can use a cumulative sum table to see the increasing change between groups.